 Exercise is known to increase the antioxidant capacity of the body.
 Muscles produce reactive oxygen species (ROS) during exercise.
-The body responds to these ROS by developing defenses to reduce the damage from the ROS generated during exercise, thus increasing the antioxidant capacity of the body.
+The body responds to these ROS by developing defenses to reduce the damage from the ROS generated during exercise.
+These defenses increase the antioxidant capacity of the body.

-Fruits and vegetables are known to protect against ROS damage in the body also.
+Many studies show that fruits and vegetables also protect against ROS damage in the body.
 But there are many theories as to how they reduce the damage.
 Because fruits and vegetables are high in antioxidants, one theory is that the antioxidants reduce the damage from ROS.

 Ways Antioxidants Reduce ROS Damage

 There are two possible ways antioxidants may reduce the damage.
 One is that the multiple antioxidants in fruits and vegetables directly interact with ROS generated by animal cells.
 They directly react with the ROS neutralizing them before the ROS can do damage.
 The second possible way is that they indirectly neutralize the ROS by stimulating protective cellular processes.